ihebrachdi/C-mathematics-library/README.md

 ### USE

-simply download this folder into you project directory or just copy the *hpp and cpp* files  you want to include in your project you can use every file on its own they are not dependent on each other
+simply download the source folder into you project directory or just copy the *hpp and cpp* files  you want to include in your project you can use every file on its own they are not dependent on each other

 ---